-(4) We entered into a management agreement to operate this resort during the first quarter of 2021.
-The resort underwent renovations and opened in December 2022.
+(4) We entered into a management agreement to operate this resort during the second quarter of 2022.
+The resort is currently undergoing renovations and we expect to commence operations in late 2024.

-(7) We entered into a management agreement to operate this resort in the third quarter of 2022 and commenced operations in October 2022.
+(5) We entered into a management agreement to operate this resort during the first quarter of 2023.
+We commenced operations in March 2024.